Chris Mannella: Vaughan Azzurri

 In 2017, Mannella played for League1 Ontario side Vaughan Azzurri, scoring two goals in fifteen appearances.
 He was subsequently named to the league Second All-Star team at the end of the season.

 Ottawa Fury

 On March 16, 2018, Mannella signed with the Ottawa Fury after trialing in pre-season.
 That year, he made 29 league appearances and another four in the Canadian Championship.
 In November 2018, The Fury announced Mannella would return for a second season in 2019.

 In the 2019 season, Mannella made 30 league appearances and four in the Canadian Championship.
 He also started in Ottawa's playoff loss on penalties to Charleston Battery.
 The club ceased operations ahead of the 2020 season, making Mannella a free agent.

 York United

 On December 17, 2019, Mannella signed with Canadian Premier League side York9, which later was renamed York United beginning the 2021 season.

 Atlético Ottawa

 On April 6, 2021, Mannella signed with Canadian Premier League side Atlético Ottawa on a two-year deal.
+In late 2023, he announced his retirement from professional soccer.